Easy to make and good for you too, these Vegan Gingerbread Cookies are just in time for Christmas.

 For more holiday recipes, visit 47 Christmas Dinner Ideas for Vegans & Non-Vegans Alike.

-- 1 flax egg prepare by adding 1 tbsp ground flax meal to 2 tbsp H2O; let sit for 10 minutes
+- 1 flax egg prepare by adding 1 tablespoon ground flax meal to 2 tablespoon H2O; let sit for 10 minutes

 - 2 cups whole wheat flour

-- 1- 3 tbsp water add to dough if too crumbly
+- 1- 3 tablespoon water add to dough if too crumbly

 - 1 8 oz tub Tofutti Cream Cheese room temperature